SSH Public Key Authentication: How to Configure

 Windows

-1. Use the Windows search box to find cmd and open the Command Prompt window.
+1. Type cmd in the Windows search box and press Enter to open the Command Prompt.

 ssh-keygen

-3. If you set up a specific location for the keys, type in the path now.
+The default path for storing SSH keys in Windows is C:\Users\<username>\.ssh\.
+If you want to store keys in another location, type in the custom path when prompted.
 Otherwise, press Enter to save the keys in the default path.

 Running ssh-keygen on Windows

-If keys exist in this location, the output asks to confirm the overwrite.
+If keys already exist in this location, confirm the overwrite.
 Type Y to confirm and press Enter to continue the setup.

 Final output of ssh-keygen on windows

-3. Next, open the authorized_keys file using a text editor.
-Copy the public key contents into the authorized_keys file.
-For multiple users and keys, copy each new key onto a new line.
-Save the file and close.
+Note: For other operating systems, open the authorized_keys file using a text editor and paste the public key contents into the file.
+For multiple users and keys, add each new key in a new line.
+Save the changes and close the file.

 Output of the command ssh-copy-id

-After generating and copying the keys, log into your server from the local machine using the following command:
+Log in to the remote server from the local machine using the following command:

 Note: If you do not specify a username, SSH uses the currently logged in user.